theicfire/simplewebcam/README.md

  CONFIG_USB_VIDEO_CLASS_INPUT_EVDEV=y

-2) The permission of /dev/video0 is set 0666 in /ueventd.xxxx.rc

-3) USB WebCam is UVC camera, and it supports 640x480 resolution with YUYV format.
+2) USB WebCam is UVC camera, and it supports 640x480 resolution with YUYV format.
+Tested with ELP-USBFHD01M-L21 (barebones webcam..
+I think most should work).

 Supported platform : Iconia Tab A500.

+3) Your phone should be rooted.
+There's a command that runs `su -c \"chmod 666 <video_loc>\"`, so it needs root permissions.
+I have superSU installed to manage root permissions.

  This application will also work on V4L2-enabled pandaboard and beagleboard.

+`~/Downloads/android-ndk-r10e/ndk-build NDK_PROJECT_PATH=.`
+`~/Library/Android/sdk/tools/android update project --path . --target android-19`
+`ant debug`
+`~/Library/Android/sdk/platform-tools/adb install -r bin/Main-debug.apk`

+If this doesn't work, make sure you are reading from the correct video device.
+The code expects you're reading from `/dev/video4`.
+You may want to change this to `/dev/video0`.
+Check out the comments in `CameraPreview.java` for

+		private int cameraId=0;
+		private int cameraBase=4;